twolfson/twolfson.com/articles/lessons-of-a-startup-engineer.md

 What we did: (a) Refuse to build historical support yet.
 Among the massive backlog of other work to be done, it was at least 6 months away before being a practical need.
 This is a relatively clear-cut example, others may be a lot more muddy.

 # Invest in fundamentals
-The early architecture and service(s) your company settles on will likely be with you for a while (e.g. at least 2 years).
+The early architecture and service(s) your company settles on will be with you for a while (e.g. at least 2 years).

 As a result, it makes sense to establish fundamentals that help team happiness, confidence, and velocity.